 Skills in research and analysis are introduced and developed throughout the programme, with practical work embedded within the modules and related to the topic areas covered.
-The culmination of the programme is the completion of the research project (Research Project and End-Point Assessment Module).
-This requires the learner to complete an evidence-based research project supported with a written submission which will be tested at the End-Point Assessment for the apprenticeship in the form of a written report and presentation.
+The culmination of the programme is the completion of the research project.
+This requires the learner to complete an evidence-based research project supported with a written submission

-7. Structure
+8. Structure